Established 2005 Registered Charity No. 1110656

 Phone: 0131 225 4901

-For those in the early stages of recovering from substance use, we can provide temporary accommodation in shared flats while you get back on your feet again.
+For those experiencing homelessness, including those in recovery from substance use, we provide temporary accommodation in shared flats combined with support to help you determine and pursue your goals.
+Phone for referral.

-Accommodation/housing advice, Alcohol workers, Counselling, Drugs workers, Benefits advice, Bathroom/showers, Clothing store, Careers advice, Education/training
+Accommodation/housing advice, Alcohol workers, Counselling, Drugs workers, Clothing store, Careers advice, Education/training, Outreach worker links, Benefits/welfare advice, Mental health

 Crossreach Move On (Whiteinch)